 Advertising Technology for advertisers

-Advertisers conform to the demand side of ad technology.
+Advertisers conform to the demand side of the advertising technology.
 Solutions geared for them aim to reach the target audience in the most efficient way and for the lowest possible price.
 These solutions help advertisers to run and optimize personalized programmatic campaigns, targeting and retargeting potential customers.

 The advertiser’s ad tech stack may comprise some or all these types of tools: